davidmorilla/ParkingJam/README.md

 - **Exceptions:**
   - `IllegalExitsNumberException`: When there's an illegal number of exits (there can only be one exit).
   - `IllegalCarDimensionException `: When a car dimensions are illegal (different from 1xN or Nx1, Red car only 2x1 or 1x2).
+  - `NullBoardException` : when the board is null.

 ### `public int loadSavedLevel()`